rwhiten/WebsiteConnectivityChecker/README.md

 ## Gateway Checking
 If you want to make sure you are connected to a certain gateway or router you can also enter a gateway IP to be checked.

+## How to use
+This program is useful as a way of quickly knowing if all web addresses or services are up on a system without having to manually check.
+It is also helpful to those who may not be very computer savvy in letting them know if they have network issues with addresses they frequently visit or need to use.

+Once compiled, launch Website Connectivity Checker.
+Right click on the system tray Icon to access the menu.
+Select the settings and add all addresses you would like.
+Thats it.
+The icon will change when there are connection problems to the addresses and hovering over the icon will display more information.

+### Right Click Menu Options
+1. About - Display author information
+2. Settings - Form for specifying addresses and gateway to check
+3. Check Now - Runs the actual checking of addresses on click
+4. Exit - Exit the application